Using an employer of record in Vietnam

 Minimum wage in Vietnam

-The common minimum wage in Vietnam is VND 2,340,000 per month, which is equivalent to just under $90.
+The common minimum wage in Vietnam is VND 2,340,000 per month.
 However, this only applies to employees working for state-owned organizations.

 For employees working in non-state enterprises, regional minimum wage rates apply: